 How Can I Learn More?

-Via phone and Skype, I work with people across the United States, and as far away as Italy.
-If you would like to explore how we can work together to shift the focus in your life from drift to discovery, contact me at firstname.lastname@example.org.
+Via phone and Skype, I work with people across the U.S., and in Europe, Southeast Asia, the Middle East and Central America.
+If you’d like to explore how we can work together to shift the focus in your life from endings to new beginnings, contact me at firstname.lastname@example.org.